microsoft/llvm-mctoll/README.md

 # Introduction
-Tool to statically (AOT) translate binaries to LLVM IR.

-A tool to raise (or lift) compiled binaries to LLVM IR.
+This tool statically (AOT) translates (or raises) binaries to LLVM IR.

-The implementation uses disassembly functionality implemented in llvm-objdump.

 # Getting Started (Linux/Mac)
 ## Building as part of LLVM tree